On Quantum and Classical Treatments of Radiative Recombination: Introduction

-The problem of radiative recombination can also be formulated and solved in the framework of the classical electrodynamics: an electron scattered by a stationary Coulomb center with a charge of $Ze$ loses part of its energy for radiation and, as a result, passes into a state of finite motion, i.e., is captured by the Coulomb center.
-The total cross section for such process was obtained by Yelutin \cite{elutin}:
+Thus, the classical expression for the total RR cross section can be useful because, although quantum theory is a true theory describing reality, under certain conditions (in the classical limit) processes are satisfactorily described by classical equations.
+Such classical expression for the case $z=1$ was apparently first given by Yelutin \cite{elutin}.
+Let an electron scattered by a stationary Coulomb center with a charge of $Ze$ loses part of its energy for radiation and, as a result, passes into a state of finite motion, i.e., is captured by the Coulomb center.
+The cross section for such process is given by